scp756-221/course-site/docs/a4/page.md

 ### 2.4 Installing the service mesh `istio`

-``istio`` is a service mesh that was conceived concurrently with k8s.
-But for various reasons, it was ultimately pulled out of k8s and developed as an independent project.
+``istio`` is a service mesh that was conceived concurrently with Kubernetes.
+But for various reasons, it was ultimately pulled out of Kubernetes and developed as an independent project.

-``istio`` is installed into each cluster only once but it will only operate within specific namespaces that you choose.
-A k8s namespace is a cluster-level construct that organizes the resources within your cluster.
+``istio`` is installed as a singleton into each cluster and can operate within specific namespaces that you choose.
+A Kubernetes namespace is a cluster-level construct that organizes the resources within the cluster.
 You can liken it to the folders in a filesystem (though namespaces are only one-level deep).

-To use ``istio`` with an application, you create a namespace for your application, label the namespace for ``istio``, and install your application into this namespace.
+To use ``istio`` in your application, create a namespace for your application, indicate your intention for ``istio`` to operate on the resources in the namespace (via Kubernetes's label feature), and install your application into this namespace.

-To install Istio and label the `c756ns` namespace:
+To install ``istio`` and label the `c756ns` namespace:

 ```bash
 # switch to the EKS context